Bill Belichick: Making five Super Bowls and winning three, Gronkowski, and "We're on to Cincinnati": 2010–2019

 In the 2018 season, the Patriots went 11–5, failing to win 12 or more games for the first time since 2009.
 Despite this, they still captured their 10th consecutive AFC East title and their 16th of the last 18 years.
 They defeated the Los Angeles Chargers in the Divisional Round by a score of 41–28 and the Kansas City Chiefs during the AFC Championship Game 37–31 in a challenging overtime game in Kansas City to advance to their third straight Super Bowl.
 In Super Bowl LIII, the Patriots defeated the Los Angeles Rams 13–3 to give Belichick his sixth Super Bowl championship as a head coach and his eighth overall to have the most Super Bowl rings in NFL history.
 His six championships matched both George Halas and Curly Lambeau for most championships as a head coach.
 The Patriots' defense held the high-scoring Rams offense to only 260 total yards.

-On May 13, 2019, Belichick announced that he would assume another role as the Patriots' defensive coordinator starting the 2019 season.
+On May 13, 2019, Belichick announced that he would assume another role as the Patriots' defensive play-caller starting the 2019 season to replace Brian Flores, who had left to become head coach of the Miami Dolphins.
+Flores' position as defensive coordinator would be left unfilled throughout the season.
 On October 27, 2019, with the Patriots' win over the Cleveland Browns, Belichick obtained his 300th win, regular and postseason combined, as a head coach.
 The Patriots finished the 2019 regular season with a 12–4 record, winning their 11th consecutive AFC East title.
 However, the Patriots were defeated in the Wild Card Round of the playoffs by the Tennessee Titans, led by former Patriots linebacker Mike Vrabel, by a score of 20–13.